MichaelMayerSF/ImageFileCarousel/README.md

 A small image carousel LWC using related files in record

 ## Related files
-Uses the ContentDocumentLinks linking the files to the current record.
+Uses the **ContentDocumentLinks** linking the files to the current record.

-Files are filtered (only png, jpg, jpeg) on the extension registered in: ContentDocumentLink.ContentDocument.FileExtension Images displayed use the published version Id (ContentDocumentLink.ContentDocument.LatestPublishedVersionId) and the standard download URL /sfc/servlet.shepherd/version/download/.
+Files are filtered (only png, jpg, jpeg) on the extension registered in: **ContentDocumentLink.ContentDocument.FileExtension**

+Images displayed use the published version Id (**ContentDocumentLink.ContentDocument.LatestPublishedVersionId**) and the standard download URL _/sfc/servlet.shepherd/version/download/_.

 ## Parameters
 Two input parameters: